Current Laws On Medical And Recreational Marijuana

 - Insufficient evidence

-Bringing aspects of the case to light that may decrease the criminal charge is very important to a criminal drug case.
+Bringing aspects of the case to light that may decrease the drug charge is very important in a criminal drug case.
 Arriving at a plea bargain that minimizes the penalties and recognizes the legal autonomy of the defendant is an important objective for any attorney to work towards.
 Each case is different, and the strategy is to minimize any exposure that the client has and get them the best possible deal.